 Martha’s dower share was massive and made her into one of Virginia’s richest women.
 When her late husband, Daniel Parke Custis, died, two-thirds of his assets automatically went to their eldest son, John, who was a minor.
 The other third—including enslaved people—later went to Washington to manage.
 The enslaved people and all of their children were considered part of the dower share, and though they lived on Washington’s estate and served him, they were technically held in trust for Martha’s children.
 When they married, Martha brought 84 slaves along with her.

 By the standards of his day, Washington treated his enslaved workers well.
 But he expected more from them than the average slave, especially as he began to use his plantation as a kind of efficiency experiment.
 The future president tried out new farming techniques, closely monitored his enslaved workers’ production in connection with the farm’s yield.
 He whipped, beat, and separated people from their families as punishment.
 Washington also relentlessly pursued escaped slaves and circumvented laws that would allow his enslaved workers freedom if they did manage to escape to neighboring states.

 Over the years, Washington’s thinking on slavery evolved.
 During the Revolutionary War, he became more uncomfortable with the thought of purchasing and owning other human beings.
 But though he supported abolition in theory, he never tried it in practice.
-His plantation, his wealth and his position in society depended on slaves.
+His plantation, his wealth and his position in society depended on enslaved workers.
 And, as noted in Erica Armstrong Dunbar’s book, Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge, when one of Martha’s enslaved workers fled to freedom in 1796, Washington spent the last three years of his life trying to force her to return.